 O’Melveny Park in the San Fernando Valley portion of Los Angeles is by far your best hiking place if you want to meet as few people as possible.
 On top of being quite isolated, the park offers trails of different difficulty levels.
 The most popular of them include Bee Canyon Trail, De Campos Trail, and O’Melveny Park Loop to Mission Point.

 The Least Crowded Hiking Places in West Los Angeles

-When it comes to Paramount Ranch, an old Western Town rather than hikes pop into your head.
+When it comes to Paramount Ranch, the old Western Town rather than hikes come to your mind.
 But the less place is know for its hiking trails, the fewer crowds you can expect to find there.
-The area near Paramount Ranch invites hikers, bikers and horseback riders.
-Its few short trails offer perfect opportunities to get your blood going and explore old filming grounds.
+The area near Paramount Ranch invites hikers, bikers, and horseback riders.
+Its few short trails offer perfect opportunities to get your blood going while exploring the old filming grounds.

 King Gillette Ranch

 About four miles away from Paramount Ranch, Los Angeles has secured another least crowded hiking place.
 Apart from the popular mansion of the famous razor tycoon, Kind Gillette Ranch offers a few trails for beginners and experienced hikers alike.
 While easy and moderate paths don’t really make you sweat, views from Inspirational Point justify your time and effort.